On this page:

 Overview

-Learn to prepare and lay brick and other masonry units to construct and repair structures such as walls, partitions, patios, arches, fireplaces and chimneys.
+Learn to prepare and lay brick and other masonry units to build and fix structures such as partitions, patios, arches, fireplaces and chimneys.

-- spread mortar over the base or previous layer, spread more mortar on one end of each brick to be laid and lay the bricks into position
+- spread mortar over the base of a previous course of bricks and lay bricks into position

-- remove excess mortar after the brick (or other masonry material) is in position
+- remove extra mortar once a brick (or other masonry material) is in position

-- use a hammer, chisel, or masonry saw to cut bricks to fit, as required.
+- use tools like a hammer, chisel, or masonry saw to cut masonry materials to fit as needed.

 Bricklayers are skilled tradespeople with a knack for creativity, are highly motivated, and enjoy working collaboratively.
 They take pleasure in assisting and communicating with others.

-This profession is best suited for those who enjoy solving problems and possess a natural ability to bring a concept to life from beginning to end.
+If you enjoy solving problems and possess a natural ability to bring a concept to life from beginning to end, you’ll excel in this line of work.

-- have the ability to use proper lifting techniques to work with heavy tools and materials weighing more than 25 kilograms
+- be comfortable working with various power and hand tools and materials weighing more than 25 kilograms

-- possess manual dexterity and a good sense of balance
+- have manual dexterity and a good sense of balance

 - be a team player

-- have an eye for colour, line, and proportion
+- have an eye for detail, line and proportion

-- demonstrate dedication to health and safety in the workplace.
+- be committed to maintaining health and safety in the workplace.

 Careers and opportunities